 - Stop!
 No rush...
 Why rush?
 It's the milonga...

+It seems like nonsense!
 For us, people of this era of computers and smartphones, everything has to happen immediately because all time is destined to produce.
-All of our time is a debt that we have to pay, a debt that increases while we are paying for the past because we still have to buy the future.
+All of our time is a debt that we have to pay, which increases while we pay for the past because we still have to buy the future.
 For Blas, who was born and raised with these tangos that we hear and like to dance, that is, who was born and lived within Tango, as opposed to us who are in Tango because one day we discovered it, because we became sensitive enough to see it, although it had always been there, for him time is something else; it is being present, not running with the sensitivity focused on what is next, on what will come, as one of Piazzolla's first compositions is called.
 In Blas's friendship, I understood that Tango is something that is found in what is shared with you by those who have already been Tango all their lives; they, like Blas, already close the circle of life, and with a hug, they pass the emotion of living in itself, that which cannot be offered as a commodity.
 Blas is our direct connection to the golden era, when this plant called Tango flourished, opening its magnolia petals to the starry night of the forties and fifties after having developed in a fertile but adverse terrain for several decades.
 We will always be grateful to Blas for having opened to us the bridge to the Tango of that time with his embrace.

 The tanda of valses ends, and Blas accompanies the young lady with whom he was dancing (the one who appears to be Japanese) to her table.
 He comes to sit with us and greets us with a round of hugs.